 Reheating Walking Taco Casserole

-- Stovetop: Heat in a skillet over medium heat, stirring occasionally until warmed through.
+- Stovetop: Reheat in a skillet over medium heat, stirring occasionally until warmed through.

 Frequently Asked Questions

-What should I serve with Walking Taco Casserole?
+What toppings go well with Walking Taco Casserole?

 Final Thoughts